gmorer/archage/README.md

 - [x] implement repo-add to get control over the db
 - [ ] parallel download/build_init
 - [ ] parallel build/install for multi packages
+- [ ] handle version change when fetching sources (apparently the original PKGBUILD changes, so we could just get srcinfo out of it)
 - [ ] Get rid of zombies pids in between builds
 - [ ] Test some big packages (base, base-devel, chromium, firefox)
 - [ ] handle split pkg: List of pkgbase and a list of pkgname with a ref to pkgbase